heuristicwondering/spm_displayBrains/README.md

 To use, make sure displayBrains is on your matlab path.
 Examples of how to use contained in runDisplayResults.m

+This code is in alpha, next rewrite will involve substantial revisions and incorporation as an SPM toolbox.

 Email questions regarding this code to heuristicwondering AT gmail DOT com